Critters/TWANG/README.md

 ## Modifying / Creating levels
 Find the loadLevel() function, in there you can see a switch statment with the 10 levels I created.
 They all call different functions and variables to setup the level.
 Each one is described below:

-* playerPosition: Where the player starts on the 0 to 1000 line.
+*playerPosition:* Where the player starts on the 0 to 1000 line.
 If not set it defaults to 0.
 I set it to 200 in the first level so the player can see movement even if the first action they take is to push the joystick left

-* spawnEnemy(position, direction, speed, wobble);
+*spawnEnemy(position, direction, speed, wobble)*
-** position: 0 to 1000
+* position: 0 to 1000
-** direction: 0/1, initial direction of travel
+* direction: 0/1, initial direction of travel
-** speed: >=0, speed of the enemy, remember the game is 1000 wide and runs at 60fps.
-I recommend between 1 and 4 ** wobble: 0=regular moving enemy, 1=sine wave enemy, in this case speed sets the width of the wave
+* speed: >=0, speed of the enemy, remember the game is 1000 wide and runs at 60fps.
+I recommend between 1 and 4
+* wobble: 0=regular moving enemy, 1=sine wave enemy, in this case speed sets the width of the wave

 * spawnPool[poolNumber].Spawn(position, rate, speed, direction)
 ** A spawn pool is a point which spawns enemies forever